 You have the right to be provided with an equitable opportunity to participate in all academic extracurricular activities, including athletics.

 You have the right to have access to a sex/gender equity coordinator, referred to as the Title IX Coordinator (find contact information below), to answer questions regarding sex/gender equity laws.

 You have the right to contact the State Department of Education and the California Interscholastic Federation to access information on sex/gender equity laws.

 You have the right to file a confidential discrimination complaint with the United States Department of Education Office for Civil Rights or the California Department of Education if you believe you have been discriminated against or if you believe you have received unequal treatment on the basis of your sex.

 You have the right to pursue civil remedies if you have been discriminated against.

 You have the right to be protected against retaliation if you file a discrimination complaint.

 —(California Education Code § 221.8.)

 West Side School’s Responsibilities

 West Side School has a responsibility to respond promptly and effectively to sex-based discrimination, including sexual harassment and sexual violence.
 If West Side School knows or reasonably should know about sex discrimination, it must take action to eliminate the sex discrimination, prevent its recurrence, and address its effects.
-SCOE must resolve complaints of sex discrimination promptly and equitably.
-Information on filing a complaint alleging sex-based discrimination is below, including contact information for SCOE’s Title IX Coordinator.
+WSUSD must resolve complaints of sex discrimination promptly and equitably.
+Information on filing a complaint alleging sex-based discrimination is below, including contact information for WSUSD’s Title IX Coordinator.